strongloop/strongloop.com2/_posts/2019-08-07-july-milestone.md

 #### Parameter Injection

 The module `Context` didn't use the invocation context to resolve parameter injection.
 This might limit some use cases such as `@inceptors` which couldn't rebind new values.
-With this implementation, users can use `options.skipParameterInjection` to resolve parameter injection.
+With this implementation, you can use `options.skipParameterInjection` to resolve parameter injection.

 ### New Options for JSON Schema Generation